mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
-* New: Renting optimization by avoiding one API call to get settings

-= 2.1.1 =
+= 2.2.0 =
-* New: Shortcode products add new parameter to show a sublist of products
+* New: Fixes and improvements for rental module

 = 2.1.0 =
 * Fixed: Rent Selector - Date and duration.
 Duration was not activated on select date + Fixed columns width on iOS